 Initium, Derryfield's yearbook, is a yearlong commitment.
-While producing this memorable document we learn about photography, page layout, organizational skills, and we have a little fun too. advisor: (Mr. Fogg)
+While producing this memorable document we learn about photography, page layout, organizational skills, and we have a little fun too. (advisor: Mr. Gauthier)

 The student newspaper of The Derryfield School, Lamplighter is published up to eight times annually by the staff.
-Writers, photographers, graphic artists - indeed, everyone with a talent to share - are encouraged to contact one of the editors and contribute to the newspaper! (advisors: Mrs. Burdette and Mr. Pook)
+Writers, photographers, graphic artists - indeed, everyone with a talent to share - are encouraged to contact one of the editors and contribute to the newspaper! (advisors: Mrs. Burdette)

 The DS Mock Trial team aims to give any and all interested students of the Derryfield Upper School an educational and professional experience in litigation and public speaking while still having fun.
 We compete in two to three trials per school year.
 For every trial, members are given a case which includes exhibits, stipulations, relevant case law, and witness affidavits.
 Our job is to create solid case theory and compete against other teams as both the prosecution/plaintiff and the defense.
 Every member of the team performs at least once as an attorney or a witness.

 In Model UN, students step into the roles of ambassadors from UN member states to prepare and draft resolutions on the organization's vast agenda.
-Student delegates in Model UN prepare draft resolutions, plot strategy, negotiate with supporters and adversaries, resolve conflicts, and follow the UN's rules of procedure - all in the interest of mobilizing international cooperation to resolve problems that affect countries all over the world. from www.unausa.org (advisors: Ms. Assetta, Ms. Karlin and Ms. Kimball)
+Student delegates in Model UN prepare draft resolutions, plot strategy, negotiate with supporters and adversaries, resolve conflicts, and follow the UN's rules of procedure - all in the interest of mobilizing international cooperation to resolve problems that affect countries all over the world. from www.unausa.org (advisors: Mrs. Karlin and Miss.
+DiTullio)

 The students in Spirit Club generate school spirit and fan enthusiasm for Derryfield's sporting events.
-They manage the use of the school's life-sized cougar mascot, as well as arrange for tailgating parties and school-wide "feeds" on big game nights. (advisor: Ms. Assetta)
+They manage the use of the school's life-sized cougar mascot, as well as arrange for tailgating parties and school-wide "feeds" on big game nights. (advisor: Mr. McNeil)